microsoft/vscode-docs/api/extension-guides/language-model.md

 ## Send the language model request

 Once you've built the prompt for the language model, you first select the language model you want to use with the [`selectChatModels`](/api/references/vscode-api#lm.selectChatModels) method.
 This method returns an array of language models that match the specified criteria.
-If you are implementing a chat participant, we recommend that you instead use the model that is passed as part of the `request` object in your chat request handler - this way your extension will respect the model that the user choose in the chat model dropdown.
+If you are implementing a chat participant, we recommend that you instead use the model that is passed as part of the `request` object in your chat request handler.
+This ensures that your extension respects the model that the user chose in the chat model dropdown.
 Then, you send the request to the language model by using the [`sendRequest`](/api/references/vscode-api#LanguageModelChat) method.

 To select the language model, you can specify the following properties: `vendor`, `id`, `family`, or `version`.
 Use these properties to either broadly match all models of a given vendor or family, or select one specific model by its ID.
 Learn more about these properties in the [API reference](/api/references/vscode-api#LanguageModelChat).